PMS & PMDD

 Premenstrual syndrome, better known as PMS, has long been accepted as a fact of life by many women.
-After all, if you’re a woman of reproductive age, chances are good that at some point you’ve experienced an uncomfortable combination of telltale symptoms warning you about your period’s arrival—from symptoms like headaches, to mood swings, to bloating before your period, and more.
+After all, if you’re a woman of reproductive age, chances are good that at some point you’ve experienced an uncomfortable combination of telltale symptoms warning you about your period’s impending arrival—from headaches to mood swings to bloating before your period, and more.
 But does it have to be this way?
-Read on to find answers to all of your most frequently asked questions about PMS—and her even more sinister sister, Premenstrual Dysphoric Disorder (PMDD).
+Read on to find answers to all of your most frequently asked questions about PMS—and her even more sinister relative, Premenstrual Dysphoric Disorder (PMDD).

 Is my PMS “real” or is it all in my head?